ruauka/go-from-py/README.md

 To get the calculation send a POST request to http://localhost:8000/execute.

-The example of request JSON you con find in directory:
+The example of request JSON you can find in directory:
 ```bash
 py-invoke/input.json
 ```